 The Fed's policy decision was approved on a 9-1 vote with Esther George, the president of the Kansas City Federal Reserve Bank, dissenting as she has done at each of the central bank's seven meetings this year.

 At its previous meeting in September, the central bank surprised investors and economists when it chose not to reduce its bond buying.
 Since then, the partial shutdown shaved an estimated $25 billion from economic growth this quarter.
 And a batch of tepid economic data point to a still-subpar economy.

 Employers added just 148,000 jobs in September, a steep slowdown from August.
-And temporary layoffs during the shutdown are expected to depress October's job gain.

 Since the September meeting, mortgage rates have fallen roughly half a percentage point and remain near historically low levels.
 Over the summer, rates had jumped to two-year highs on speculation that the Fed might reduce the pace of its bond purchases before the end of this year.